ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-om3.md

 ## Run an experiment

-Once the configuration, and any modifications, are functioning as expected, the configuration can be used to run an experiment.
+Once the configuration, with any modifications required, is functioning as expected, the configuration can be used to conduct an experiment.
-To run an experiment, conduct a series of runs until the desired length of the experiment is reached.
+To conduct an experiment, do a series of runs until the desired length of the experiment is reached.

 To run a configuration for more than the configured run length, use the `-n` option: